 Generally, the Section 1035 exchange rules allow the owner of a financial product, such as a life insurance or annuity contract, to exchange one product for another without treating the transaction as a sale—no gain is recognized when the first contract is disposed of, and there is no intervening tax liability.

 A life insurance policy may be exchanged for another life insurance policy, an annuity or endowment contract, or a long-term care insurance policy.
+This can be a way out of obsolete life insurance trusts.
 An annuity contract may be exchanged for another annuity contract (or an annuity with long-term care benefits), but not for a life insurance policy or endowment contract.
 An endowment policy can be exchanged for another endowment policy that does not delay the date upon which payments will begin, or for an annuity or long-term care contract (but not for life insurance).

 The owner of the policy or contract must not change in the exchange—i.e., the obligee in an annuity-for-annuity exchange must remain the same and the insured in a life-insurance-for-life-insurance exchange must remain the same.
 As an exception to this general rule, the IRS has allowed 1035 treatment where a change in insured individuals occurred because a policy insuring two lives in a second-to-die policy was exchanged for a single life policy after the death of one of the original insured individuals.